ghazaleh-ostovar/QS-inhibitors-screening/README.md

 Quorum sensing (QS) is a key communication system in bacteria, regulating collective behaviors such as biofilm formation and virulence.
 Disrupting this signaling through **quorum sensing inhibitors (QSIs)** offers a promising anti-virulence strategy, especially for tackling antibiotic-resistant infections.

-Quorum sensing inhibitors (QSIs) show promise as anti-virulence agents, but their effects can vary between receptors and compound types.
-Distinguishing potent inhibitors, weak inhibitors, and activators is key for improving drug selectivity and avoiding unintended activation of QS pathways.
+Quorum sensing inhibitors (QSIs) show promise as therapeutics, but their effects can vary between receptors and compound types.
+Distinguishing potent inhibitors, weak inhibitors, and activators is key to improving drug selectivity and avoiding unintended activation of QS pathways.

 ---

 ##  Data Cleaning & Preprocessing

-- **Source**: ChEMBL bioactivity data for LuxR and LasR receptors
+-- **Source**: Bioactivity data for LuxR and LasR receptors from [ChEMBL](https://www.ebi.ac.uk/chembl/)

 - **Cleaning**:
   - Removed missing values
   - Averaged inhibition values across experimental replicates